 Our core values are Quality, Equality, Access and Partnership.
 Central to these values is a commitment to combating all forms of discrimination and promoting equality of opportunity.

-We will prevent discrimination against service users and employees on the grounds of race, age, disability, religion and belief, sexual orientation and gender.
+We will prevent discrimination against service users and employees as set out under the Equality Act 2010 in respect of: age, disability, gender reassignment, race, religion and belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.

 We have published equality schemes for race, disability and gender which state how we will fulfil our commitment to promoting equality of opportunity, eliminating discrimination and promoting good relations between communities.